-Course: History of Western Civilization: Early Civilization to 1453 to Present Credit Hour: 1 Prerequisite(s): HI 103
+Course: History of Western Civilization: Early Civilization to 1453

 Course Description: The course traces development of Western Civilization from its Greek beginnings to the fall of Constantinople in 1453.
 Beginning with the Greek experience, Western Civilization developed in uniquely different ways from the rest of the civilized world.
-Patterns of Western thought led to the emergence of ideals such as the dignity and rights of man, free
+Patterns of Western thought led to the emergence of ideals such as the dignity and rights of man, free expression, social inclusion, and equal opportunity.
+The influence of Western forms of political and economic organizations on the modern world is examined.
+Dual Credit MVCC to Present Credit Hour: 1 Prerequisite(s): HI 103